Table of Contents

-India’s GST revenue for June 2025 stood at ₹1.85 lakh crore, marking a 6.2% year-on-year growth.
-The ₹2 lakh crore momentum paused, but domestic and import trends remained steady.
+India’s GST revenue for July 2025 stood at ₹1.95 lakh crore, showing a 7.5% year-on-year growth.
+Collections stayed above the ₹1.8 lakh crore mark for the fourth straight month, indicating consistent economic activity.
 Here’s the detailed breakup:

 India’s Goods and Services Tax (GST) system has seen consistent growth in revenue collection, with the government crossing the ₹1.6 lakh crore mark per month.
 The highest-ever GST collection was recorded in April 2024 at ₹2.10 lakh crore, showcasing a strong compliance framework and economic recovery.